Ahmad-Elbaz/selenium-pom/README.md

 # selenium-pom
-test automation project using selenium and testNG with java implementing Page Object Model
+## test automation project using selenium and testNG with java implementing Page Object Model ##
+This is a Selenium-based automation project for testing the OrangeHRM demo application.
+It leverages Selenium WebDriver for browser automation, following the Page Object Model (POM) to enhance code maintainability and readability.
+TestNG is used for test execution, assertions, and reporting.
+The framework integrates key Selenium tools and features such as WebDriverWait, Actions class, and JavaScriptExecutor to handle dynamic elements and complex user interactions.
+This setup simulates real-world testing scenarios and provides a robust foundation for scalable test automation.